 With over half the US consumer eCommerce market, Amazon knows how to engage shoppers online as well as any other retailer.
 In 2015, they launched "Amazon Business" with the intent of translating that success into a major B2B win.
-The retailer now claims nearly $10 billion in global B2B sales annually and that 55 of the US Fortune 100 shop there.
+The retailer now claims over $10 billion in global B2B sales annually and that 55 of the US Fortune 100 shop there.
 But is Amazon Business right for YOUR business?
 Let's have a look...

 Wait - It's The Same Amazon.com!